-In most cases, teaching assistantships will be substituted for all or part of the fellowship aid after the first year.
-As part of the academic requirements of the doctoral program, all graduate students are required to serve as Teaching Assistants or Instructors of Record for a total of eight semesters, for which they will be compensated by teaching stipend.
+In most cases, teaching assistantships will be substituted for part of the fellowship aid after the first year.
+As part of the academic requirements of the doctoral program, all graduate students are required to serve as Teaching Assistants orInstructors of Record for a total of eight semesters, for which they will be compensated by a teaching stipend.

 Students should bear in mind that available funds are limited, and that financial assistance may be terminated upon the recommendation of the Graduate Faculty for any students whose academic performance and/or progress towards the degree is unsatisfactory.
-Full financial aid will be awarded only to students who are in residence; those who after the completion of coursework choose to live outside the Durham area will not receive an income stipend, but only tuition and fees.
+Full financial aid will be awarded only to students who are in residence; those who after the completion of coursework choose to live outside the Durham area will not receive the TA portion of their income stipend.
 An exception will be made for students who need to be elsewhere for their research.